 By Paul Monks

-Lockdown’s effect on air pollution provides a rare glimpse of low-carbon future.
+Lockdown’s effect on air pollution provides a rare glimpse of a low-carbon future.

 The COVID-19 pandemic has caused industrial activity to shut down and cancelled flights and other journeys, slashing greenhouse gas emissions and air pollution around the world.
 If there is something positive to take from this terrible crisis, it could be that it’s offered a taste of the air we might breathe in a low-carbon future.